SAP-samples/teched2025-IN162/README.md

 > - _Please adhere strictly to the instructions regarding the naming conventions for the artifacts you create.
 This will ensure successful completion of the tasks without conflicting with other participants._
 > - _Do not delete, change or undeploy any artifact in the tenant other than yours._

+## Pre-configured Setup
+Chapters in this section provide pre-configured setups to support learning, without being part of the hands-on exercises:

+- [SAP S/4Hana Cloud System configuration (for your information only)](intro/intro2/README.md)
+- [SAP Service Cloud Version 2 configuration (for your information only)](intro/intro3/README.md)

 ## Exercises
+Check out the following chapters to understand and achieve the end-to-end grounding with event-driven architecture as documented in this session:

 The complete list of exercise steps are listed below, run through them in the given order.
 <br>You can use this section as a Table of Contents.
 Use the breadcrumb navigation on top of the pages to go back to the Table of Contents.

-### Predefined
-Check out the following chapters to understand and achieve the end-to-end grounding with event-driven architecture as documented in this session:

-- [SAP S/4Hana Cloud System configuration (for your information only)](intro/intro2/README.md)
-- [SAP Service Cloud Version 2 configuration (for your information only)](intro/intro3/README.md)

-### To Do

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Explore SAP Integration Suite, advanced event mesh](exercises/ex1/)